mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <%= render partial: 'ratings' %>
 ```

-We can then modify the partial by removing the list elements and delete button from the `/app/views/users/_ratings.html.erb` file, like so:
+We can then modify the partial by removing the list elements and the delete button from the `/app/views/users/_ratings.html.erb` file, like so:

 **/app/views/users/\_ratings.html.erb**